Fun and Educational Games to Play in the Classroom

 2. Bingo

 Bingo is a single-player game that encourages students to think fast.
 Preparation for Bingo involves creating individual boards with different or rearranged content.
-Bingo boards are five-by-five boards with 25 different slots.
+Bingo boards are five-by-five grids with 25 separate slots.
 Each slot should hold a number, word or image that corresponds with your learning concept.
 The middle spot is usually a free space.

-Students win by completing a five-slot vertical, horizontal or diagonal line.
+Students win by completing a five-slot vertical, horizontal or diagonal line and shouting “bingo!”
+Keep track of which words or concepts you described because if a student marked the wrong one, they have to remove the marker.
 Reward students with incentives like candy, bonus points or other meaningful prizes when they win.

 3. Headbands

 Headbands is a game requiring students to work with peers and use their critical thinking skills.
 To play, all you’ll need is a pad of sticky notes and a pen.
-Write a vocabulary word on a sticky note and place it on the student’s forehead.
-Instruct students not to look at their sticky notes.
-This game is best for older students, because younger students may be tempted to look.
+Write your lesson’s vocabulary words on sticky notes and place each one on your students’ foreheads.
+Students should not look at their sticky notes.
+This game is best for older students, because younger ones may be more likely to look.

-Though headbands is a single-player game, players rely on their peers to solve their sticky notes.
-Students walk around the classroom and talk to other students, where both students provide keywords to help identify the vocabulary words on their sticky notes.
+Though Headbands is a single-player game, players rely on their peers to solve their sticky notes.
+Students walk around the classroom and talk to other students, and both provide each other keywords to help identify the vocabulary words on their sticky notes.

 4. Thumb Ball

 Thumb Ball is a fun group-based game that takes as little as 15 minutes to play.
 All you need is a marker and an inflatable beach ball.
-Prepare your classroom by clearing a space for all of your students to sit in a circle.
-Then, before class starts, write multiple questions on each colored section of your beachball.
+Prepare your classroom by clearing a space for all your students to sit in a circle.
+Then, before class starts, write multiple questions on each colored section of your beach ball.

 Arrange students in a circle when you’re ready to play.
 Start by throwing the ball to a student.
-When they catch it, instruct them to answer the question by their right thumb.
+When they catch it, instruct them to answer the question in the section their right thumb is touching.
 If a student drops the ball, have them throw it to someone else.
 Continue the game until everyone has the opportunity to answer a question.

-Thumb Ball is especially fun for younger students who are practicing hand-eye coordination as well as fine and gross motor skills.
+Thumb Ball is especially fun for younger students who are practicing hand-eye coordination and fine and gross motor skills.

 5. Marshmallow-and-Toothpick Challenge

-The Marshmallow-and-Toothpick challenge is a great warmup activity to get students thinking critically.
+The Marshmallow-and-Toothpick Challenge is a great warmup activity to get students thinking critically.
 For this challenge, you’ll need a few packages of marshmallows and toothpicks.
-Because toothpicks can potentially be a safety hazard, this challenge is suited for older school-aged kids.
+Because toothpicks can be a safety hazard, this game is better for older school-aged kids.

 Prepare students for the Marshmallow-and-Toothpick Challenge by separating them into groups of four to five.
 Pass out an equal amount of marshmallows and toothpicks.
 The more you distribute, the longer the challenge will take.

-Instruct groups to make the tallest, largest or most creative marshmallow and toothpick structure.
-Give them a reasonable amount of time to complete, around 10 minutes to 20 minutes.
-Once done, allow each group to walk around the classroom, look at other groups’ structures and vote on a winner.
+Instruct groups to make the tallest, largest or most creative marshmallow-toothpick structure.
+Give them a reasonable amount of time to complete, around 10 to 20 minutes.
+Once done, allow students to walk around the classroom, look at other groups’ structures and vote on a winner.

 The Marshmallow-and-Toothpick Challenge allows students to practice creativity and social skills.